pberrt/long-read-block-assembly/blockassembly/suggestions.md

 - Ability to compute if a reference sequence is included in the *cyclic dag*, or even another *cyclic dag*.
 - Compare MR genes fasta on final consensus
 - BWA reads on alignement to check where there are mismatch in the dag
+- Check ref sequences (need new fasta from Dan, for 4483, 4485 in processing, 4495)